Cross-app communication introduced for Messenger and Instagram

 In light of the response to US President Donald Trump's positive COVID-19 diagnosis, Twitter has reiterated its policies around content "that wishes, hopes or expresses a desire for death, serious bodily harm or fatal disease against an individual".
 In accordance with the platform's rules around abusive behaviour, in place since April this year, tweets of that nature must be removed and any users who openly hope for Trump’s death on the platform may have their accounts put into a 'read only' mode (this does not automatically mean suspension).

 The prompt invoked further ire from many of the platform's users, who were quick to highlight inconsistencies in Twitter's approach when it comes to removing the malicious content women and minorities on the platform are subject to daily.
-A number of US congresswomen, including Ilhan Omar, Ayanna Pressley, Rashida Tlaib and Alexandria Ocasio-Cortez, voiced their dissatisfaction with the selective application of Twitter's abuse policies, causing Twitter to issue another statement acknowledging abuse targeted at any elected official or general user will not be tolerated.
+A number of US congresswomen, including Ilhan Omar, Ayanna Pressley, Rashida Tlaib and Alexandria Ocasio-Cortez, voiced their dissatisfaction with the selective application of Twitter's abuse policies, causing Twitter to issue another statement acknowledging abuse targetted at any elected official or general user will not be tolerated.

 We hear the voices who feel that we're enforcing some policies inconsistently.
 We agree we must do better, and we are working together inside to do so.